 Group 3: Finding long tail keywords

-Long tail keyword searches are typically done by more determined searchers.
+More determined searchers typically do long tail keyword searches.
 People who are further along in the buying cycle, too.
 They don’t want a general set of results.
 They want specifics, and that often involves typing more words to more narrowly the targeting.

 The next tool will help you find your long tail gems.
 Several tools in Group 5 (below) will also produce them for you.